nens/lizard-docs/source/f_geoblocks.rst

 Dask-geomodeling has a limitation in the complexity of the models that you can run locally.
 This is determined by your memory and processor capacity.

-If you want to scale up your model or increase complexity you can do publish your model and data to Lizard using the Lizard API.
+If you want to scale up your model or increase complexity you can publish your model and data to Lizard using the Lizard API.
 The GeoBlocks engine uses the powerful Lizard backend allowing you to scale up your models and integrate the model in your geo services using the Lizard API and Lizard WMS capabilities.

 Working with GeoBlocks